 For me, the epiphany came when I volunteered to lead a team of 60 lawyers spread across 14 countries in the development of a 250-page paper on international data protection and privacy, to be published by an international law think-tank.
 I was totally unqualified to author the paper, but managing the work was something I could do.
-By the end, I was the face of a massive project that delivered a fresh perspective a difficult and complex issue.
+By the end, I was the face of a massive project that delivered a fresh perspective on a difficult and complex issue.
 The experience was vital to forging my own career path.

 6: Practice sniffing out strengths and weaknesses

 Develop your ability to understand where people do their best work and where they don’t.
 A former colleague of mine named Neils used to do the most incredible, insightful peer reviews.
 Even though they were anonymous, everyone could recognize his and everyone wanted his feedback.

 It’s easy to sugar-coat critical feedback or avoid difficult conversations in our day-to-day.
 It’s equally easy to forget to praise colleagues for great work.
 If you want to build your management skills, start honing your ability to have these conversations.